 Deciding to keep a rooster in your flock can be a tough decision!
-But if you’re planning on raising a dual purpose flock they are a must!
+But if you’re planning on raising a dual purpose flock, or even better heritage breed chickens, they are a must!
 (Unfortunately there’s no immaculate conception with chickens!)

 **Debating on a dual purpose flock?
 You can learn more about how we raise them here.

 But you may not being raising your chickens for meat and eggs like us, so there are a lot of things to consider when deciding to keep a rooster in your flock.

 We have always had at least one rooster in the flock and I think about the pros and cons quite a bit!
 So let’s take a look at it that way.
 Pros and cons.